Elgin IL athletes get relief from exercise-induced asthma

 The AAFP highlights a number of alternatives to pharmaceuticals for management of exercise-induced asthma in conjunction with a short-acting inhaler administered before exercise.
 Suggestions include avoiding both asthmatic triggers such as allergens and certain types of endurance activities like long-distance running.

 Those with exercise-induced asthma in Elgin, IL can enjoy their favorite activities again.
-Relief and treatment starts with a call to the local office of Drs.
-Askenazi, and Hahn at (847) 888-8802.Back to Asthma Page
+Relief and treatment starts with a call to the local office of Dr. Askenazi at (847) 888-8802.Back to Asthma Page